Tacuma/Community-Binary-Search-Tree/README.md

 >> Project3 communityFileName queriesFileName

-(Note this unlike in the previous two projects, in this project the file names are not guaranteed to be literally “communityFileName” and “queriesFileName”.)
+(Note this unlike in the previous two projects, in this project the file names are not guaranteed to be literally ï¿½communityFileNameï¿½ and ï¿½queriesFileNameï¿½.)

 Your program must then output as many lines as there are query lines: the kth output line should be the answer to the kth query line in file queriesFileName.
 Your output line answer to a query should begin by repeating the exact same query, followed by a colon (:), followed by the query-answer.
 The query-answer for the first three types of query should be the two words representing the first and last name of the answer-person.
 The query-answer for the next five types of query should be a list of first name and last name pairs, separated by commas, and ordered so that their SSNs are in increasing order.
 For example, a possible output for "CHILDREN-OF 3155" can be: